 Completed investigations go to the Police Conduct Review Panel, which is made up of two civilians and two sworn officers.
-The four members will make final recommendations to the Minneapolis Police Chief, who has the ultimate responsibility to take action.
+The four members will make final recommendations on the merits of the allegations to the Minneapolis Police Chief for action.

 Filing a Complaint